0xAREEB/ScreenRecorderLite/README.md

 ## Usage

-1. Open command prompt and navigate to the application directory.
+1. Open command prompt and navigate to the application directory **or** add the executable's directory to path.

 2. Type command `screenrecorder.exe -o OutputFileName.mp4 -fps 20`